nat-henderson/terraform-provider-dominos/README.md

 ## Easiest Way

-Download `terraform-provider-dominos` and place it in `~/.terraform.d/plugins/terraform-provider-dominos`.
+Download `bin/terraform-provider-dominos` and place it on your machine at `~/.terraform.d/plugins/terraform-provider-dominos`.
+Make sure to `chmod +x` it.
 Follow instructions at [Installing 3rd Party Plugins](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins)